An atheist says that no God is the best explanation for things

 Matt Slick: That's just your opinion.
 I'm not interested in mere opinions.
 Please demonstrate that your atheistic opinion is a proper representation of reality.
-If you can't, then your just a person of faith
+If you can't, then you're just a person of faith.

 Alexandros: I cannot offer certainty, I can only offer a reasonable train of thought.

 Matt Slick: Then you admit it is a faith.

 Alexandros: If it was just an 'opinion' then it would probably not be reasonable or logical.

 Matt Slick: And yet you said here and try to destroy the faith of Christians?

 Alexandros: Faith implies that you have no reason to believe it.

 Matt Slick: Give me a reason why God does not exist.

 Alexandros: I gave you a reason as to why I think god is an inferior explanation; the god hypothesis, by its nature, cannot be disproven which is what is required to 'prove' atheism.